Why does life insurance cost more when you get older?

 Insurance Q&A: “Why does life insurance cost more when you get older?”

 Life insurance companies make money based on how long you live after the policy is issued, otherwise known as how long the policy is “in force.”

-If you purchase a life insurance policy when you’re younger, and continue to pay into it for many years, the insurance company will collect more premiums before they have to pay out the value of the policy.
-This, of course, means they make more money on the policy.
+If you purchase a life insurance policy when you’re younger and continue to pay into it for many years, it will be more affordable in the moment.
+However, the insurance company will collect more total premiums before they have to pay out the value of the policy.
+So even though they charge you less each month, they make a greater profit.

 Scenario 1, 30-year-old: